 The base color appears white, while brindle patches ranging from black to brown or red to fawn cover the dog’s entire body, mainly the back and parts of its face.
 The unique blend of colors created by the brindle pattern bears a close resemblance to tiger stripes.

-White and Tan
+White & Tan